Mario Party 2: Gameplay

 The goal of Mario Party 2 is to collect the most Stars within the allotted amount of turns.
 Stars must be purchased from Toad with coins, which can be earned through a selection from one of 65 mini-games that is played once at the end of each turn.
 Each time a Star is purchased, Toad will move to a different location on the board.
 The first player initiates a turn by rolling a dice block that determines how many spaces they will advance on the board, ranging from one to ten spaces.
 Each board map has a variety of spaces.
 Plain blue and red spaces cause the player who lands on one to respectively gain or lose three coins; the amount of coins is doubled to six during the final five turns.
-Some blue spaces have hidden blocks that reward extra coins to the player who lands on them.
+Some blue spaces have hidden blocks that reward extra coins or even a star to the player who lands on them.
 Green "!" spaces will initiate a single-player Chance Time mini-game, in which selected characters must give or exchange coins or stars; the player who landed on the space is given three blocks to hit, determining which characters and prize will be involved.
 Green "?" spaces result in an event occurring on the board map; each board features different events which can help or hinder certain players.
 Red spaces marked with an insignia of Bowser's head will cause Bowser to appear and hinder the player's progress.
 When a player passes a green space marked with a bag of coins, they must deposit five coins into a "Koopa Bank"; players who land right on the space can withdraw all of the coins that have been deposited.
 Green spaces marked with a lightning bolt initiate a four-player Battle mini-game, in which coins are taken from the players and the winner receives the majority of the accumulated coins.